A Cult in Transition

 WCG joined the Evangelical Ministries to New Religions in 1998.
 EMNR is a Lausanne-covenanted organization and has, in fact, been instrumental in mainstreaming the Mormon religion as a Christian denomination.
 For more information, read the following report: Evangelical Ministries to New Religions.
 WCG has given their approval to the Lausanne Movement, calling it a work of God.7

-In November 2004 the Worldwide Church of God moved its headquarters from Pasadena to Glendora, California.
+In November 2004, the Worldwide Church of God moved its headquarters from Pasadena to Glendora, California.
 (Pasadena Star-News, October 25, 2004) By May 2006 all their offices were moved to Glendora.
 (Together, May-June 2006).
 In 2006 they were considering a name change.
 In April 2009 Worldwide Church of God changed their name in the United States to Grace Communion International.
+(Some local church areas and countries may still carry the former name or a different one.)
 They have since gone on to embrace New Age teachers and philosophies.

 Research pertaining to topics discussed: